elixir-lsp/elixir-ls/DEVELOPMENT.md

 ## Packaging

-Follow those instuctions when publishing a new release.
+Follow those instructions when publishing a new release.

 1. Bump the changelog
 2. Bump the version numbers in `apps/elixir_ls_debugger/mix.exs`, `apps/elixir_ls_utils/mix.exs`, and `apps/language_server/mix.exs`